ibm-cloud-docs/solution-tutorials/application-log-analysis.md

    {: pre}

 1. To access the application, you need `public IP` of the worker node and the `NodePort`
-	- For public IP, run the following command
+	- For public IP, run the following command:

 		```sh
 		ibmcloud ks workers mycluster
 		```
 		{: pre}
-	- For the NodePort which will be 5-digits (e.g., 3xxxx), run the below command
+	- For the NodePort which will be 5-digits (e.g., 3xxxx), run the below command:

 		```sh
 		kubectl describe service app-log-analysis-svc